Find Affordable College Courses

 West Hartford, CT

 You’ll be in good company if you decide to attend University of Hartford.
 It ranked #2 on our 2023 Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools in Connecticut list.
-Located in the midsize city of West Hartford, UHart is a private not-for-profit college with a medium-sized student population.
+Located in the city of West Hartford, UHart is a private not-for-profit college with a moderately-sized student population.

 Read More…